ltskinner/software-engineering/books/devops_handbook/README.md

 * Generalists > specialists

 ### [Chapter 8: How to Get Great Outcomes by Integrating Operations into the Daily Work of Development]

+* Need self service tools with ZERO lag time between needing a service and getting it
+* On embedding: "Use the Ops engineers to lay the tracks and build the bridges, not just drive the train"